allegheny-college-cmpsc-100-fall-2023/3D-Canvas/README.md

 Each of these variables should have multiple possible values that lead to a viable image (similar to the starter code we used in the Helix Variations exercise).
 We'll expand on this during the second week.

-You have until 8pm on September 17 to complete this assignment in full.
+You have until 8pm on September 17 to complete your first attempt in full, and then you will have one chance to revise.
 Next week, we will add more parameters to the assignment, including color.
 Don't add any color yet during week 1, but plan your lab knowing you'll add in color later.

 In this lab, you'll have opportunities to get checks for ideation, independent research, reflection, and variables.
 You can get points for ideation and reflection by populationg IDEATION.md and REFLECTION.md as instructed (reflection instructions will be available in the second week of working on this assignment).